yerfor/GeneFacePlusPlus/README.md

 export PYTHONPATH=./
 python inference/app_genefacepp.py --a2m_ckpt=checkpoints/audio2motion_vae --head_ckpt= --torso_ckpt=checkpoints/motion2video_nerf/may_torso
 ```
+Or use our provided [Google Colab](https://colab.research.google.com/github/yerfor/GeneFacePlusPlus/blob/main/inference/genefacepp_demo.ipynb) and run all cells in it.

 ## Train GeneFace++ with your own videos
 Please refer to details in  `docs/process_data` and `docs/train_and_infer`.